Yellow tang: Reproduction

-Food
+Diet and feeding

-In the wild, yellow tangs feed on benthic turf algae and other marine plant material.
+In the wild, yellow tangs feed on benthic, uncalcified and filamentous turf algae and other marine plant material, as well as some types of zooplankton.
 In captivity, they are commonly fed meat/fish-based aquarium food, but the long-term health effects of this diet are questionable.
 However, most experts in the marine aquarium industry express little scepticism that such a well rounded and balanced diet including plant and animal material would be in any way detrimental to mostly herbivorous fishes like tangs since they still need on occasion, complex amino acids and nutrients that only ocean animals can provide.
 In the wild, yellow tangs provide cleaner services to marine turtles, by removing algal growth from their shells.